 Use with Mapbox GL JS

-Head to part 3 to add popups with information about each park to your map using Mapbox GL JS.
+Head to Add points to a web map, Part 3: add interactivity to add popups with information about each park to your map using Mapbox GL JS.